TryKaholo/Templates/On-Deman-ELK-Stack/README.md

 The Ansible playbooks and Kaholo template repository URL.
 The value must be `https://github.com/TryKaholo/Templates.git` `Do not change` its value.
 ###### git_branch:
-The branch to use from the repository, its value should be `master`.
-Please `avoid changing its value` as `master` branch will always have latest stable code.
+The branch to use from the repository, its value should be `main`.
+Please `avoid changing its value`, as `main` branch will always have latest stable code.
 ###### git_clone_path:
 This is the local path on the Kaholo agent where git repository will be cloned.
 Its value must be `/root/elk` Please `avoid changing its value` as you will need to modify the pipeline accodingly.